areon546/free-oracle-minecraft-server/README.md

 ```

 You need to be careful to give a link to the documents being hosted, instead of the link to a download page.
 Lots of download pages are pages that will download a file that is stored somewhere else on the internet.
+You will know you have the correct link if it ends with a '.zip' or '.7z' at the end.
+Beware '.zip' has started to be used as a domain so be careful if you end up on a website ending with '.zip'.

 #### Installing the Version
 First, you need to find the version of minecraft you want to install.
 You want to specifically find the server files that you are going to install, and then you install them using 'wget [link]' command mentioned above.